screwdriver-cd/screwdriver/design/sd-local.md

 $ sdlocal config create [config-name]
 ```

-- You can not passed the name which is already exists.
+- You can not pass the name which is already exists.

 #### use
 You can change which cluster with the command below: